Song

 How much money does Return to Innocence make?

-Return to Innocence by Enigma is modeled at $65K-$220K/year per year on the artist side, with gross track revenue and ownership context separated below.
+Return to Innocence by Enigma is estimated at $65K-$220K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Return to Innocence is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.